Reputation (album): Critical reevaluation

 Critics have regarded Reputation as an album that stood the test of time.
-Billboards Andrew Unterberger in August 2019 wrote: "With a couple years' clarity, removed from all the backlash against Swift for her perceived insincerity (and political neutrality), we can now look back on Reputation for what it actually was: a very good pop album that was very successful."
-Mary Siroky of Consequence observed how time proved it to be an authentic record, contrary to some initial reviews claiming otherwise and, as part of a 2022 piece titled "What Were We Thinking?
+Billboards Andrew Unterberger wrote in August 2019: "With a couple years' clarity, removed from all the backlash against Swift for her perceived insincerity (and political neutrality), we can now look back on Reputation for what it actually was: a very good pop album that was very successful."
+Mary Siroky of Consequence stated how time proved it to be an authentic record, contrary to some initial reviews claiming otherwise and, as part of a 2022 piece titled "What Were We Thinking?
 15 Times We Were Wrong", opined that the publication's initial review was influenced by Swift's negative press and its score should have been higher.
-Powers in 2024 described Reputation as an album "once-scorned, now revered".
+Powers in 2024 described Reputation as an album "once-scorned, now revered", and Caramanica in 2025 regarded it as Swift's riskiest, most shocking, and most inventive album of her career.

 Joe Lynch of Billboard attributed the initial criticism to the general preconception disregarding lyrics in synthesizer-based arrangements; "Which is a shame, because on Reputation, Swift's words deliver vivid Polaroid shots directly to your brain."
 Rolling Stones Kara Voght said the album was Swift's first to "truly be in conversation with its pop contemporaries" and identified some of its songs as her artistic heights.
 For some critics, though Reputation is not as accomplished as Swift's other albums, its hip-hop experimentation and detail-heavy songwriting led to her refined craftsmanship on subsequent records, namely Folklore (2020), Evermore (2020), and Midnights (2022).
-In a 2024 ranking of Swift's 11 albums for The New York Times, Caramanica ranked Reputation at number one.
+When ranking Swift's 11 albums for The New York Times in 2024, Caramanica ranked Reputation at number one.
 He contended that the album showcased Swift's "real growth" on a narrative level by owning up her character flaws and expressing vulnerability, even embracing the frailties of fame and celebrity.